kushktp0512/A-Statistical-Analysis-of-Amazon-Sales-Data/README.md

 ## Project Overview

-This repository contains the code and documentation for an observational study conducted by Group 9 from Northeastern University's Mechanical and Industrial Engineering Department.
+This repository contains the code and documentation for an observational study conducted by me with my classmates from Northeastern University's Mechanical and Industrial Engineering Department.
 The study focuses on performing a statistical analysis of Amazon sales data sourced from Kaggle.
 The dataset comprises over 1000 product listings with various attributes, including original price, discount, rating, review count, and more.

 ## Abstract